 Advanced standing, i.e., the acceptance of credits previously earned, will be granted provided the courses are in areas of study that fall within the regular curricular offerings of the College.
 No credit will be accepted in which the applicant received a grade of less than C-.
 Transfer students may submit scores for Advanced Placement examinations and CLEP examinations for consideration for credit under the normal policies for granting such credit at Spring Hill College.
 Credit granted by another institution for experiential learning will not be accepted as transfer credit by Spring Hill College.
-Only transfer students meeting the requirements for admission to the Division of Continuing Studies and actually enrolling in one of the programs offered by this division may pursue, while enrolled at the College, credit based on a portfolio detailing experiential learning.
-This portfolio must be prepared under the supervision of the dean of graduate and continuing studies.

-Credit from an accredited junior or community college is limited to a maximum of sixty-four semester hours or ninety-six quarter hours.
+Credit from an accredited junior or community college is limited to a maximum of 64 semester hours or 96 quarter hours.